mattldawson/MPAS-Model/verification/README.md

 # — or open in VS Code —
 ```

-The setup script is safe to re-run — every step is skipped if its output
-already exists.
-Delete `data/jw_480km/` to force a fresh run, or
+The setup script always rebuilds from clean (only the container image and mesh
-`atmosphere_model` to force a rebuild.
-Set `CONTAINER_RT=docker` if you
+download are cached).
+Set `CONTAINER_RT=docker` if you use Docker instead of
-use Docker instead of Podman.
+Podman.

 ## Notebooks